Dianeod/timeseries/README.md

 Throughout these notebooks various methods of time series forecasting are implemented on a range of datasets in order to compare implementation and results of models.

-Both EmbedPy and JupyterQ are utilised in the forecasting of and plotting of results.

 The following time series libraries are demonstrated in the notebooks:

-1. [FBProphet](https://facebook.github.io/prophet/docs/quick_start.html): This is a time series model developed by Facebook for forecasting time series using an additive regression model where non-linear trends are fitted with seasonality trends such as daily, monthly yearly etc, along with holoday effects using the statistical model STAN.

-2. [TBATS](https://github.com/intive-DataScience/tbats): This is a predictive model that uses exponential smoothing to forecast time serues with complex seasonal patterns.

-3. [ARIMA](https://machinelearningmastery.com/arima-for-time-series-forecasting-with-python/): ARIMA is a auto regression model that uses past lagged values to forecast future values.
+1. [ARIMA](https://machinelearningmastery.com/arima-for-time-series-forecasting-with-python/): ARIMA is a auto regression model that uses past lagged values to forecast future values.
 Both a [statsmodel](https://www.statsmodels.org/stable/generated/statsmodels.tsa.arima_model.ARIMA.html) and kdb implementation are available.

-4. [GluonTS](https://github.com/awslabs/gluon-ts): GluonTS utilises deep learning based methods in MXNet for probabilistic time series forecasting.

-5. [LSTM](https://keras.io/layers/recurrent/): LSTM is an architrcture that utilises Recurrent Neural Networks (RNN) in order to learn contextual (lagged) information from sequential data.
+1. [SARIMA](https://machinelearningmastery.com/sarima-for-time-series-forecasting-in-python/#:~:text=An%20extension%20to%20ARIMA%20that,data%20containing%20trends%20and%20seasonality.): A SARIMA model is an extension of the ARIMA model with the addition of seasonal components.

 In each notebook, two datasets are tested: